BapuramNikitha/Elevate_Task3/README.md

    A simple console-based Library Management System built using Object-Oriented Programming (OOP) concepts in Java.
 It allows users to manage books and users, and perform key library functions like issuing and returning books.

-Tools Used
+Tools Used:

    Java, Intellij

-Features Implemented
+Features Implemented:

    Book Management

-Add books
+Add books:

    View list of available and issued books

-User Management
+User Management:

   Register users

   View list of users

-Library Operations
+Library Operations:

    Issue a book

    Return a book

-Outcome
+Outcome:

    Gained solid understanding of OOP concepts: